HOW FENCE RULES WORK IN SOUTH CAROLINA

 WHERE CAN A FENCE BE PLACED?

-Fence placement is commonly governed by height limits, setbacks, and lot position.
+Fence placement is commonly governed by height limits, setbacks, lot position, visibility rules, easements, rights-of-way, and property boundaries.

-Setbacks describe how far a fence must be placed from property lines, streets, sidewalks, or rights-of-way.
-Some jurisdictions do not publish a fence-specific setback, but fences must still remain on private property and avoid rights-of-way and easements.
+Setbacks describe how far a fence must be placed from property lines, streets, sidewalks, alleys, easements, drainage areas, or rights-of-way.
+Some jurisdictions do not publish a fence-specific setback, but fences must still remain on private property and avoid public rights-of-way, drainage areas, access easements, utility corridors, and other restricted areas where applicable.

-Corner lots may have additional visibility rules near intersections or driveways.
+Corner lots may have additional visibility rules near intersections, sidewalks, alleys, driveways, or gates.

 Height measurement methods vary.
-Some jurisdictions measure from natural grade, while others measure from finished grade.
+Some jurisdictions measure from natural grade, while others measure from finished grade, the lower side of the fence, or another stated reference point.

 DO I NEED A SURVEY?